Compassionate release: Human rights of older persons

 Compassionate release is founded on a humanitarian concern for the dying, and practical reasons such as high costs or the inability to care adequately for such persons in prison.
 Prison is generally deemed unsuitable for compassionate end-of-life care due to its punitive purpose.
-End-of-life care exists in prisons in England and Wales, however, the adequacy of the care has been challenged, as the opposing goals of security and compassionate care are said to be mutually exclusive.
+End-of-life care exists in prisons in England and Wales, but the adequacy of the care has been challenged, as the opposing goals of security and compassionate care are said to be mutually exclusive.
 In May 2016, the Council of Europe European Committee on Crime Problems issued a white paper on prison overcrowding.
 The paper addressed the root causes of prison overcrowding and supports the wide application for early release for seriously ill and aged prisoners on compassionate grounds.

 A 2011 report to the UN Secretary-General highlighted the difficulties with the aging population, particularly regarding the long-term care of the elderly.
 This is made worse by the lack of legal framework to monitor human rights violations in long-term care facilities.
 Dying and suffering are not part of a prisoner's punishment.
 Human rights recommendations for aging prisoners advocate that necessary changes should be made to adapt to the older prisoner's physical and mental health.
-If changes cannot be adequately implemented, then compassionate release of the prisoner should be considered in order not to violate Article 3 on inhumane and degrading treatment of the European Convention on Human Rights.
+If changes cannot be adequately implemented, then compassionate release of the prisoner should be considered in order not to violate Article 3 (on inhumane and degrading treatment) of the European Convention on Human Rights.